nelsonic/nodeschool/examples/README.md

 ## What is Node.js ?

-Node.js lets you *easily* build software (websites, applications "apps", using JavaScript).
+Node.js lets you *easily* build networked software (websites, applications "apps", using JavaScript).

 Its not "*point-and-click*" like WordPress, SquareSpace or Salesforce;